elmazzun/learning/README.md

 # Learning Linux

-This repository acts as a personal knowledge store: this is what I learned on
+This repository acts as a personal knowledge store.

-Linux.
 Each directory contains a precise topic.

 ## Structure